aryrfjr/PRM_4_113603/python_scripts/README.md

 ![MLOPs workflow used in PRM_4_113603](../img/PRM_4_113603_MLOps.drawio.png)

 The folder structures of the two directories **ML** and **SS-ML** are the same as those used in the original Python/Shell-based GETL pipelines depicted in the figure above.
-Below a description of all directories in the root of this repository:
+Below a description of all directories in this folder:

 - **ML**: this directory contains all Python scripts that make up the **pre-Deployment** pipeline, which consists of the following steps: